garrandall/popular-music-data/tracks/anytime-journey.md

 Anytime at all

-Ooh, ooh, anytime that you want me
+Oh, oh, anytime that you want me
-Ooh, ooh, anytime that you need me
+Oh, oh, anytime that you need me

-Ooh, ooh, anytime that you want me to
+Oh, oh, anytime that you want me to
-Ooh, ooh, anytime that you want me
+Oh, oh, anytime that you want me

-Ooh, ooh, anytime that you need me
+Oh, oh, anytime that you need me
-Ooh, ooh, anytime that you want me to
+Oh, oh, anytime that you want me to